 St Francis Church is the oldest European church in Asia.
 It was built in 1661 by the Portuguese.
 This church accepts thousands of visitors every year.
 It is the place where Vasco da Gama took his last breath in the year 1524.
 It is also one of the oldest churches in India.
 The Portuguese explorer Vasco da Gama brought Christianity to India, Africa, and Europe.

 It was his third visit to this sacred place, and his body was covered here itself.
 It is said that his remains were sent to Lisbon after 14 years, but the tombstone is still here.
 Voyagers from various parts of the world come here to see the tombstone of Vasco da Gama.
-The structural alteration was made by the British and Dutch to look like the present-day appearance.
+The British and Dutch made the structural alteration to look like the present-day appearance.

 2. Basilica of Bom Jesus, Goa